INTEROPen/careconnect-base-stu3/input/pagecontent/validation.md

 [Using the FHIR Validator](https://wiki.hl7.org/Using_the_FHIR_Validator).

+To download the validator: [https://fhir.github.io/latest-ig-publisher/org.hl7.fhir.validator.jar](https://fhir.github.io/latest-ig-publisher/org.hl7.fhir.validator.jar)

 To validate against CareConnect resources you need to use this ImplementationGuide.
 This guide contains technical corrections to conformance resources held on the [HL7 UK Care Connect INTEROPen - Reference Server](https://fhir.hl7.org.uk/)

+If you wish to use a local copy of this IG's conformance resources they are available on [HL7 UK GitHib](https://github.com/HL7-UK/UK-STU3/tree/master/input/resources).
+They are also available in a zip package [validator.pack](http://hl7-uk.github.io/UK-STU3/validator.pack)

-#### Example
+#### Usage

 To use this IG with the **FHIR Validator**  you need to specify **https://hl7-uk.github.io/UK-STU3** in the **-ig** parameter.

-> java -jar org.hl7.fhir.validator.jar c:\temp\patient.xml -version 3.0 -ig https://hl7-uk.github.io/UK-STU3
+> java -jar org.hl7.fhir.validator.jar patient.xml -version 3.0 -ig https://hl7-uk.github.io/UK-STU3

-If you wish to use a local copy of this IG's conformance resources they are available on [HL7 UK GitHib](https://github.com/HL7-UK/UK-STU3/tree/master/input/resources)
+This command uses the IG published at [https://hl7-uk.github.io/UK-STU3], alternatively you can use the HL7 UK IG from the [FHIR Package Cache](https://wiki.hl7.org/FHIR_Package_Cache), the package id for the HL7 UK IG is **hl7.uk.base**

+> java -jar org.hl7.fhir.validator.jar GPCpatient.json -version 3.0 -ig hl7.uk.base

+The package cache supports multiple versions.
+Currently the only supported version is **dev**

+> java -jar org.hl7.fhir.validator.jar GPCpatient.json -version 3.0 -ig hl7.uk.base#dev

 #### Terminology Support